ksartamonov/balance-api/README.md

 ## Usage

 Microservice accepts requests and sends responses in JSON.
 Examples of using the API are described below:
-To start the service (Faced some problems with docker(Connection Refused)):
+To start the service (This branch stores a version that does not use docker due to connection problems(need to be fixed).
+Current progress in using docker can be viewed in the [docker](https://github.com/ksartamonov/balance-api/tree/docker) branch)
 1. Cloning the repository:
 ```sh
 git clone https://github.com/ksartamonov/balance-api